NORTHTOWN CENTER

 https://www.northtownmall.com

-"Northtown Mall (Spokane) article on Wikipedia
+"Northtown Mall (Spokane) and "Guernsey" articles on Wikipedia